d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

-After initializing our parameters, our next task is to update them until they fit our data sufficiently well.
+After initializing our parameters, our next task is to update them until they fit the data sufficiently well.
 Each update requires taking the gradient of our loss function with respect to the parameters.
 Given this gradient, we can update each parameter